InfiniBrains/Awesome-GameDev-Resources/README.md

     - My main issue here is that I am not a native english speaker, so I am still struggling with the language, but I am trying to improve.
     - Another issue that I can name is eye-to-eye contact.
 It feels overburning to me to keep eye-to-eye contact, so I usually look away.
 - Physical: You prefer using your body, hands and sense of touch;
-    - Given my cultural origin, I am usually over expressive in this field, and I need more fine tuning to my proxemic.
+    - Given my cultural origin, I am usually over expressive in this field, and I need more fine tuning to my proxemics.
 Brazilians commonly talk and walk closer to each other than americans.
     - While lecturing I really enjoy using my hands to express myself, and I am trying to use more body language to express myself.
 - Logical: You prefer using logic, reasoning and systems;
     - I always craft and test teaching experiences to push students to think and reason about the topics.